Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-For military and family members, ensure that TRICARE agrees with your "emergency" assessment and get authorization for treatment whenever possible.
-For medical care in-route, if you are active duty you should use DOD facilities (any branch of service), if possible, or the Veterans Administration Facility.
+For service members and family members, ensure that TRICARE agrees with your emergency assessment and get authorization for treatment whenever possible.
+For medical care en route, if you are active duty you should use Department of Defense facilities provided by any branch of service, if possible, or a Veterans Administration medical facility.
 If none of the above is available, use civilian facilities.
 Take the bill to your next base and process it at your gaining medical facility.
-Family members should try to use DOD medical facilities for emergency medical care in-route.
+Family members should try to use DOD medical facilities for emergency medical care en route.
 Civilian care will be cost-shared under TRICARE.
 Emergency care will not require a non-availability statement, but non-emergency care may require one.
 Contact your TRICARE provider to inform them of your circumstances.
 If you are not covered by TRICARE, contact your current medical insurance for approvals and guidance.

 Important Emergency Numbers

 The American Red Cross is available for emergency assistance anywhere you may be.
-Contact the nearest chapter; by calling 1-800-RED-CROSS (1-800-733-2767) or go to https://www.redcross.org/get-help.html click on Get Help; click on Military Services.
+Contact the nearest chapter; by calling 800-RED-CROSS (800-733-2767) or go to https://www.redcross.org/get-help.html click on Get Help; click on Military Services.
 The Red Cross can help with Emergency Communication, Deployment, Information & Referral, Help for Veterans and sometimes Financial Assistance depending on the situation.